Most-Attended

 AAC in the Cloud 2022 Conference

-4.28 out of 251 ratings (166 live attendees)
+(166 live attendees)

 The session will use a case study approach to highlight the necessity for provision of robust AAC to students with complex communication needs to reduce problematic behaviors and support their ability to access inclusive education.
 Topics covered will include assessment, implementation, and AAC and Behavior Intervention Plans (BIPs).